 Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Frank Rogers are your trusted restorative dentists in Peachtree City, GA.
 When you are in need of tooth replacement, we can provide you with the services you need to restore your smile.
 Patients love our dental bridges because they are an efficient and cost-effective method of smile restoration.

 Am I a good candidate for dental bridges?

 Dental bridges utilize the support of your remaining surrounding teeth.
 They hold a prosthetic tooth between the gap caused by a missing tooth.
 They will require some enamel removal of your surrounding teeth to make space for the bridge.

 To be a good candidate for a dental bridge, you must have surrounding teeth that are strong enough to support the oral appliance.
-Dr. Voelker, Dr. Linton, and Dr. Davis can evaluate your smile and determine if dental bridges are right for you.
+Dr. Voelker, Dr. Linton, and Dr. Frank Rogers can evaluate your smile and determine if dental bridges are right for you.

 What is the difference between a dental implant and a dental bridge?

 Dental implants require a surgical component, while dental bridges do not.
 To get a dental implant, your dentist will place a titanium post beneath your gum tissue and allow your mouth to heal over it.
 During the healing period, it fuses together with your jawbone.
 Dental bridges are less invasive, as they do not go beneath your soft tissues or require oral surgery during the application.